ShaunK79/ShaunK79/README.md

-- 👋 Hi, I’m @ShaunK79
+- 👋 Hi, I’m Shaun Kriel
-- 👀 I’m interested in building simple, affective and creative websites.
-I enjoy problem solving with a keen eye for detail.
+- 👀 Passionate about technology and problem-solving, I am currently transitioning from electrical maintenance engineering to software development.
+With a strong technical background and analytical mindset, I am expanding my expertise in programming, web development, and software solutions.

+Currently studying software development, I have completed HTML, CSS, and Bootstrap and am advancing in JavaScript.
+Eager to apply my problem-solving skills and technical adaptability to build efficient, innovative software solutions.
+Highly experienced Electrical Maintenance Engineer with 14 years of expertise in troubleshooting, repairing, and maintaining electrical systems in commercial settings.

+Proficient in diagnosing faults, performing preventive maintenance, and ensuring compliance with safety regulations.
+Skilled in working with electrical circuits, control systems, and automation technologies.
+Adept at minimising downtime, improving system efficiency, and collaborating with cross-functional teams to optimize operational performance.
+Committed to continuous learning and applying technical knowledge to solve complex electrical challenges.
+An all-round team player but equally capable of working on my own.

-- 🌱 I’m currently learning on Zero To Mastery Web Developer course
+- 🌱 I’m currently learning with: Zero To Mastery Web Developer and Brad Traversy Javascript courses.

-- 💞️ I’m looking to collaborate on ZTM, GitHub and Discord
-- 📫 How to reach me ...Discord-SKriel
+- 📫 How to reach me ...Discord-SKriel, linkedIn-Shaun Kriel, email-shaunkriel@sky.com

 <!---